 develop branch was successfully built and tested on Travis CI.
 Codecov provides a beautiful UI for displaying coverage reports and renders a badge showing the current test coverage.
 Custom settings for our report are located in codecov.yml.
 For example,

 range: 50..90 means the badge will be green if coverage is >= 90% and red if it is <= 50%.

 Quality Reports ¶

-Remember: Not every issue reported by a tool really is important and needs to be fixed instantly.
+Not every issue reported by tools is really important and needs to be fixed instantly.
 Use reports for inspiration when you need some.